Todd Shedeck

 Before that, I worked for 20 years as a blend of an Electrical Technician and Systems Administrator in the Production Support department.
 What this means is that I was responsible for the systems, applications, servers and interfaces that controlled the equipment as well as any repairs that were done on the equipment itself, mainly regarding computer or electrical issues.

 This blend between IT and Maintenance was very beneficial in the quality of maintenance and advancement of our system's capabilities.
-System and server access provided more troubleshooting tools to help with isolating issues for maintenance, and understanding equipment issues and deficiencies helped to be creative and expand the system's and server's capabilities.
+System and server access provided more troubleshooting tools to help with isolating issues for maintenance, and understanding equipment issues and deficiencies helped to be creative and expand the system's and server's possibilities.

 Select how you would like to view the following details: